gsahbi/flinkicu/README.md

-# flinkicu
+# Flink ICU

-Flink CEP base Intensive Care Unit Alarm
+Flink CEP based Intensive Care Unit alarm

+It's my first dive into the world of a rising star